-Consider contacting the police: WUPD
+Consider contacting the police:

-Or you can dial 911 to reach the police in the area in which the assault took place.
+Protective Services (314) 362-4357 Or you can dial 911 to reach the police in the area in which the assault took place.
 If you wish, a member of the Relationship and Sexual Violence Prevention Center (RSVP) or the police may meet you at the hospital.

 - When you get a quiet moment, record everything that you remember.
 Even if the detail seems minute to you, it may be important.
 This may help you with any legal action you may decide to take.
-If you are a victim of harassment or stalking, keep documentation of all communications, including email, voicemail, Facebook and other social media postings, texts, etc. - Even if you feel scared or uncomfortable, the importance of seeking medical attention cannot be overstated.
+If you are a victim of harassment or stalking, keep documentation of all communications, including email, voicemail, Facebook and other social media postings, texts, etc. - Even if you feel scared or uncomfortable, the importance of seeking medical attention in the event of sexual assault, dating violence, or domestic violence cannot be overstated.
 Hospital staff is accustomed to dealing with injuries, including those resulting from sexual assault.
-If you have been sexually assaulted, it is recommended that you go to a comprehensive care facility, such as Barnes/Jewish Hospital or St. Mary's Health Center, which have a Sexual Assault Nurse Examiner (SANE) trained to give specialized medical care to victims of sexual assault and to gather forensic evidence if desired.
+If you have been sexually assaulted, it is recommended that you go to a comprehensive care facility, such as Barnes-Jewish Hospital or St. Mary's Health Center, which have a Sexual Assault Nurse Examiner (SANE) trained to give specialized medical care to victims of sexual assault and to gather forensic evidence if desired.
 It is important to note that this does not require you to report the case to law enforcement unless you choose to.